oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * {{RFC9396}}: Rich Authorization Requests
   * Rich Authorization Requests specifies a new parameter `authorization_details` that is used to carry fine-grained authorization data in the OAuth authorization request.

+* {{RFC9449}}: Demonstrating Proof of Possession (DPoP)
+  * DPoP describes a mechanism for sender-constraining OAuth 2.0 tokens via a proof-of-possession mechanism on the application level.

+* {{RFC9470}}: Step-Up Authentication Challenge Protocol
+  * Step-Up Auth describes a mechanism that resource servers can use to signal to a client that the authentication event associated with the access token of the current request does not meet its authentication requirements.